Master of Architecture (MArch) Admissions

 The non-refundable application fee is CDN $125 for Canadian citizens and permanent residents, and CDN $145 for international students attending on a Study Permit.

-Provide three references, with names and contact information: both phone and email, in your online application.
-Ideally two should be academic, but three professional references are acceptable if you have been out of school for several years.
-The deadline for references is one week after the application deadline - January 22.
+Provide two references, with names and contact information: both phone and email, in your online application.
+Ideally one should be academic, but two professional references are acceptable if you have been out of school for several years.
+The deadline for references is one week after the application deadline - November 22 or February 7.

 In a single PDF file, please assemble the package in the following order: